Miguel Araujo: Cobresol

 Miguel Araujo started his senior career by joining Cobresol's first team on 13 July 2011.
 Then on 5 November 2011, at the age of 17, he made his league debut in the Torneo Descentralizado in matchday 27 away to Universidad César Vallejo.
 Araujo was included in the starting line-up by manager Teddy Cardama and was later changed for Jaime La Torre in stoppage time as the match finished in a 1–0 win for Vallejo.
 In his next match he played as a starter again in his side's 1–1 at home draw against Universitario de Deportes for matchday 28.
 He played the following matches as a starter and recorded his first win for his side in the 3–1 win over Colegio Nacional Iquitos for matchday 30.

 Sport Huancayo

-Arauho left Cobresol to join Sport Huancayo in January 2012.
+Araujo left Cobresol to join Sport Huancayo in January 2012.
 He played over 40 league matches with Sport Huancayo before making his move to Europe.